inertialsense/IS-hdw/README.md

 The Inertial Sense hardware design files are made available to facilitate product hardware development and integration.

- - **Products** - 3D models and resources for the IMX, Rugged, uIG, EVB, and related products useful for printed circuit board CAD and circuit board designs.
-Example PCB projects including the uIG-1 and EVB-2.
+ - **Products** - 3D models and resources for the IMX, Rugged, IG, EVB, and related products useful for printed circuit board CAD and circuit board designs.
+Example PCB projects including the IG-1 and EVB-2.
 Libraries for schematic and layout designs for printed circuit board.

 ------